alexandair/entra-powershell-docs/docs/conceptual/entraps-versioning-release-cadence.md

 ### Use latest version

-Only the latest major version is fully supported and updated with new features, bug fixes, and workarounds.
-The preceding major version is supported for 12 months from the release of the latest version, but only for security fixes.
-We strongly recommend upgrading to the latest version of the SDKs whenever possible to ensure you have the most current improvements and security updates.
+Only the latest major version receives full support, including new features, bug fixes, and updates.
+We strongly recommend upgrading to the [latest version](https://aka.ms/entrapsgallery) of the Entra PowerShell module to get the latest improvements and security updates.

 ## See Also